-CN is the Cable Designation , which for network cables is comprised of the letters CN. Р is the Process Area, which is based on Section 2.3.
+CN is the Cable Designation, which for network cables is comprised of the letters connects two pieces of equipment, identify by the downstream, or serviced piece of equipment.

+CN.

 NNN is the Equipment Number of the associated equipment.
-Where the cable connects two pieces of equipment, identify by the downstream, or serviced piece of equipment.
-S is the Suffix utilized to identify the specific cable associated with the equipment.
+Where the cable equipment.
 The Suffix is not required if a single cable is associated with the equipment.
 Utilize sequential numbers for cables in series, or for different purposes, and letters for cables in parallel.
 Utilize the letter T to designate tie connections.